Laurie-xzh/Computer-Vision/README.md

 # Computer-Vision
 This is about Image classification.
+There are single-label, multi-label and fine-grained classification.
 All of the experiments are done in jupyer notebook, run the code block in every .ipynb blocks one by one to train and test the models.
 ## Basic Network
 Below is the structure of three different blocks in ResNet, GoogLeNet and ResNeXt.